2013 – Gluten Free Living

 Here’s what I did.

-Place baby spinach spring mix in a LARGE serving bowl.
+Place baby spinach spring mix in a trifle dish.
+Top with spinach leaves.

 Add green grape halves.